 A Decree of Separate Maintenance and Support Vs. A Decree of Divorce

 A Decree of Separate Maintenance and Support can have many advantages over a Decree of Divorce.
 It may be possible to obtain more quickly.
 It may be obtained without the acrimony that is often spawned by allegations of a “fault” divorce.
 Finally, the process can be as simple as obtaining court approval of an agreement reached between spouses, saving both money and emotional trauma.

 Alimony – Alimony (spousal support) can be granted in several forms including rehabilitative, reimbursement, and permanent periodic.
 The type of alimony to be sought and/or awarded depends on numerous factors specific to your situation.
 Additionally, alimony can last for a limited period of time or for the remainder of one’s life under certain circumstances.
-Our attorneys will provide you with a comprehensive analysis of your factual circumstances and help you determine a course of action to meet the needs of your current situation and your future goals.
+Our Family Attorneys will provide you with a comprehensive analysis of your factual circumstances and help you determine a course of action to meet the needs of your current situation and your future goals.